RaffaelCH/GrandFileNavigator/TechnicalDocumentation.md

 ### Control Flow

-The lcoation tracking is implemented in `src/location-tracking.ts`.
+The location tracking is implemented in `src/location-tracking.ts`.
 Whenever the editor location changes (open/focused file changes, scrolling), `updateLocationTracking` is called from the main extension file.
 There it is first determined if the tracking should be updated, based on the **previously open** file (is file with correct language, and last update was >100ms ago to handle scrolling).
 If the tracking should be updated, the location history is updated with the file path, the visible range (lines in the editor) and the duration for which it was visible.